Wokdsem/kInject2/README.md

 #### Export shortcut

-kI2 offers a variation of scope declarations that allows for the direct export of a dependency.
-These declarations are known as 'export shortcuts,' and they include `exportSingle`, `exportEager`, and `exportFactory`.
+kI2 offers a variation of scope declarations that allows exporting dependencies directly.
+These declarations are known as *export shortcuts*, and these are: `exportSingle`, `exportEager`, and `exportFactory`.

 ```kotlin
 @Graph